The Two-Headed Spy

-The Two-Headed Spy is a 1958 British spy thriller film directed by Andre DeToth and starring Jack Hawkins, Gia Scala, Erik Schumann, Donald Pleasance and Alexander Knox.
+The Two-Headed Spy is a 1958 British spy thriller film directed by Andre de Toth and starring Jack Hawkins, Gia Scala, Erik Schumann, Donald Pleasence and Alexander Knox.
 The film, which has elements of film noir and is set in the Second World War, was based on a story by J. Alvin Kugelmass called Britain's Two-Headed Spy and is notable for having been scripted by blacklisted writers.

 Plot

-The story begins in 1939.
-Alex Schottland, a colonel in charge of supplies in the German Army, is a long-entrenched British agent planted toward the end of the First World War.
+In 1939, Alex Schottland, a colonel in charge of supplies in the German Army, is a long-entrenched British agent planted toward the end of the First World War.
 He is growing weary of being a spy, but is urged to continue by his friend and fellow British agent, Cornaz, who is posing as an antique dealer.

 In 1941 Schottland passes on information that Germany is about to invade the Soviet Union.
 Captain Reinisch, a Gestapo agent and Schottland's suspicious aide, discovers that Schottland has changed his original name and is of British ancestry.
 However, his superiors already know about Schottland's past and scoff at the possibility that he is a spy.
 To deflect suspicion and boost his own credibility as a loyal Nazi, Schottland claims at a staff meeting that "defeatists" inside the German high command have leaked military information to the enemy.

 Cornaz is arrested after their courier to the British is intercepted.
-Schottland, as a customer at the antique shop, is summoned to headquarters for questioning.
-There Schottland is forced to watch as Gestapo officer Müller tortures Cornaz in a scene in which a fire hose is used to force water into Cornaz's bowels.
-This kills him, so there is little actual evidence to incriminate Schottland.
+Schottland, as a customer at the antique shop, is summoned to headquarters for questioning, and is forced to watch as Gestapo officer Müller tortures Cornaz.
+The brutal torture kills Cornaz before Müller can get any evidence to incriminate Schottland.
 Though he is arrested, the General is soon released on the intervention of a high-ranking Nazi, Ernst Kaltenbrunner, who had been convinced of his sincerity when Schottland seemingly damaged his own position with his accusation of defeatism among the General Staff.

 Cornaz's replacement as a relayer of military information to the British is the attractive singer Lili Geyr.
 Though drawn to each other, they agree not to get involved emotionally, but Schottland pretends to be having an affair with her while actually passing on information.
 The pretence further antagonizes Reinisch, who is in love with Geyr himself.